 Kate was a Postdoctoral Research Associate with EASE,after completing a PhD in Anthrozoology at Exeter.
 Her doctoral research looked at relationships between long distance hikers and wildlife on the Appalachian Trail, with a particular focus on the phenomenological experience of encountering wild animals in an unmediated environment.

 With funding from National Geographic, Kate worked as part of a small team studying attitudes towards rhino poaching among international students from countries which consume rhino horn.

 As a researcher she is also very interested in human relationships with canids, and particularly with so-called ‘dangerous’ dog breeds in the UK.

-I was born in South Africa, lived in Germany for a few years, and finished school in the UK.
-I obtained a degree in Theatre Studies from Royal Holloway, University of London (2002) and an MA in Anthrozoology from Exeter (2013).
+Kate was born in South Africa, lived in Germany for a few years, and finished school in the UK.
+She has a BA in Theatre Studies from Royal Holloway, University of London (2002) and an MA in Anthrozoology from Exeter (2013).

 Kate has several years of experience working at a rescue centre for dogs, and has also worked as a dog walker and photographer.